 While cyberattacks are a threat to companies, they are not as common and, in some cases, not as dangerous as hard-to-detect insider threats.
 In this article, we provide you with information about insider threats, including what they are, the indicators that can help you detect them, and the best tools to provide protection against them.

-In this post:
+In this article:

-Types of Insider Threats
+Types of insider threats

 There are several ways that an individual employed by the company becomes an insider threat:

-- Policy disagreements —employees who vocally express their disagreements with company policies may become insider threats.
+- Policy disagreements — Employees who vocally express their disagreements with company policies may become insider threats.
 This typically occurs when they decide to take action to encourage the company to make the change in policies they desire.

-- Odd working hours —employees who sign into the network outside of working hours at suspicious times such as the middle of the night, could be attempting to conceal malicious intent.
+- Odd working hours — Employees who sign into the network outside of working hours at suspicious times, such as the middle of the night, could be attempting to conceal malicious intent.

-- Unusual international travel —employees who suddenly start to take multiple trips to other countries and/or cities may be engaging in corporate espionage.
+- Unusual international travel — Employees who suddenly start to take multiple trips to other countries and/or cities may be engaging in corporate espionage.
 These employees are often referred to as moles because they might be secretly employed by other organizations, industrial or governmental, to steal information from other companies.

-- Leaving the company —anyone who leaves the company is a potential risk for an insider threat.
+- Leaving the company — Anyone who leaves the company is a potential risk for an insider threat.
 It is a good practice to look at past network activities of such individuals and ensure they have not abused their access in any form.

-- Overly enthusiastic employees —employees who are overly enthusiastic could be acting under a secret agenda and will try to prove their value to expand their access to data in an attempt to abuse it.
+- Overly enthusiastic employees — Employees who are overly enthusiastic could be acting under a secret agenda and will try to prove their value to expand their access to data in an attempt to abuse it.